Loading...

 Instrumental Music Lessons

 Students have the opportunity to learn a wide range of instruments.
 Instruments include flute, saxophone, violin, double bass, trumpet, guitar, keyboards, and drums.
-Lessons are held during school time
+Lessons are held during school time.

 Orchestra